kapouer/window-page/README.md

 Avoid making a chain wait its own end, or it will deadlock.

-### details about chains
+### listeners and navigation

-Chains are implemented through native DOM emitters and listeners, and the emitter is either:
+Chains are implemented through native DOM emitters and listeners, and the emitter is either a script node in `document.head`, or a state-bound, out of tree, DOM node.

-- `document.currentScript` when it exists and when the registered listener is a function.
-It has the advantage of recycling listeners when the corresponding node changes, for examples when loading a new document.
+The script node can be `document.currentScript` when defined, unless the listener is a DOM node that is not itself a script node in document head.

-- `state.emitter`, in all other cases, which is bound to a specific state.
+Otherwise it is `state.emitter`.
+That emitter is shared between two successive states having the same pathname, and distinct otherwise.

-Note that `state.emitter` is kept when the referrer has same pathname, and discarded otherwise.
+These behaviors ensure that during navigation, a common script keeps its listeners registered, and other listeners will only be triggered during the life of the state that allowed them to be registered.

 ### state